vishal-1230/pgp-messenger/README.md

-# pgp-messenger
+# PGP Messenger in Rust

-Normal Messenger service, with auto PGP Encryption using Rust
+Normal Messenger service, with PGP Encryption using Rust.